codeenigma/ce-provision/roles/debian/fluent-bit/README.md

 * `fluentbit_main_config` - the main Fluent-bit configuration

 ### Example
-Minimum Fluent-bit config that will ingest journal and some file logs, then ship them to AWS CloudWatch.
+Minimum Fluent-bit config that will send a test log, filter it, and output to stdout.

 ```yaml
 fluentbit_main_config: